SSWConsulting/SSW.Rules.Content/rules/brainstorming-team-allocation/rule.md

 ---
 type: rule
-title: Do you know how to allocate Brainstorming teams?
+title: Pre-event Do you know how to allocate Brainstorming teams?
 uri: brainstorming-team-allocation
 authors:
   - title: Adam Cogan